changeworld/azure-docs.ja-jp/articles/vpn-gateway/vpn-gateway-certificates-point-to-site.md

 <properties
-   pageTitle="makecert を使用したポイント対サイト仮想ネットワークのクロスプレミス接続の自己署名証明書の作成 | Microsoft Azure"
-   description="この記事では、makecert を使用して、Windows 10 で自己署名証明書を作成する手順について説明します。"
-   services="vpn-gateway"
-   documentationCenter="na"
-   authors="cherylmc"
+   pageTitle="Create self-signed certificates for Point-to-Site virtual network cross-premises connections by using makecert | Microsoft Azure" description="This article contains steps to use makecert to create self-signed certificates on Windows 10." services="vpn-gateway" documentationCenter="na" authors="cherylmc"